 As the saying goes, “an ounce of prevention is worth a pound of cure”.
 By preventing wildlife from setting up camp too close to humans and becoming a nuisance, you are creating the best possible situation for both wild animals and humans.

 Greenwood gets the call all too often, “there’s a family of raccoons (or some other wild animal) living under my deck, what can I do?”.
 Even when the animals do find a way in, there are many ways of humanely dealing with them before making the decision to trap and/or relocate.

 We don’t choose our neighbors but humans are fortunate enough to be adaptable, even in situations that appear inconvenient.
 If at all possible, let the mother and babies stay.
 Leaving the animals alone creates the best chance of survival for wildlife.
 Relocating can orphan young and put the parent at great risk in an environment that is not familiar, surrounded by new animals that are potentially hostile and territorial.
 There’s also something incredibly fulfilling about watching a wild family grow and develop in a natural way.

-If you have explored these options and still have concerns about the wildlife or you want additional information, please call Greenwood Wildlife Rehabilitation Center at (303) 823-8455.
+If you still have concerns about the wildlife or you want additional information, please call Greenwood Wildlife Rehabilitation Center at (303) 823-8455.

 Making “Winter Wildlife Proofing” part of your household’s winter routine will create a happier habitat for both you and your local animals.